 There are tons of water parks around Florida but none is quite as unique as this spring-fed water park.
 Buccaneer Bay is located inside Weeki Wachee Springs State Park.
 There's a sandy white beach, a swimming area, and four water slides.
 Three of the slides drop you off into the natural springs.
 If you're not up for the thrill you can rent a tube and flow along the natural lazy river.
 You can also rent a kayak or canoe for a DIY adventure.
-Don't be surprised if you spot a mermaid swimming around the crystal-clear waters.
+Don't be surprised if you spot a mermaid swimming around the crystal-clear waters (and be sure to catch show!).
 This water park is the perfect mix of nature and fun.

 Island H2O Live!